Almost synchronous quantum correlations: Introduction

 \begin{theorem*} There are universal constants $c,C>0$ such that the following holds.
 Let $\mH$ be a finite-dimensional Hilbert space and $\ket{\psi}\in \mH\otimes \mH$ a state.
 Then there is a finite set $\Lambda$, a distribution $\mu$ on $\Lambda$, and for each $\lambda\in\Lambda$ a state $\ket{\psi_\lambda}$ that is maximally entangled on a subspace $\mH_\lambda \otimes \mH_\lambda \subseteq \mH \otimes \mH$ such that letting $\rho$ be the reduced density of $\ket{\psi}$ on the first factor and $\rho_\lambda$ the reduced density of $\ket{\psi_\lambda}$ on $\mH_\lambda\subseteq\mH$,

 Moreover, let $\mA$ be a finite set and $\{A_a\}_{a\in \mA}$ an arbitrary measurement on $\mH$.
 Then there is a projective measurement $\{A^{\lambda}_a\}$ on $\mH_\lambda$ such that

 \end{theorem*}

 For the complete statement and additional remarks, see Theorem~\ref{thm:main}.
 The first part of the theorem,~\eqref{eq:rho-plambda-i}, is very simple to obtain; it is the second part that is meaningful.
-In particular, since $\ket{\psi_\lambda}$ is a maximally entangled state the approximation on the left-hand side can be seen as a form of weighted approximation over certain (overlapping) diagonal blocks of $A$.\footnote{It is instructive to compare~\eqref{eq:lambda-strat-i} with the more standard guarantee provided by ``orthonormalization''; see Proposition~\ref{prop:ortho}.} The fact that the spaces $\mH_\lambda$ and the states $\ket{\psi_\lambda}$ depend on $\ket{\psi}$ only allows us to apply the theorem repeatedly for different measurements in order to decompose an arbitrary strategy as a convex combination of projective maximally entangled strategies, with the right-hand side in~\eqref{eq:lambda-strat-i} replaced by $C\delta_\sync(C;\nu)^c$ for a $\nu$ of one's choice (which naturally will also appear on the left-hand side).
+In particular, since $\ket{\psi_\lambda}$ is a maximally entangled state the approximation on the left-hand side can be seen as a form of weighted approximation over certain (overlapping) diagonal blocks of $A$.
+The fact that the spaces $\mH_\lambda$ and the states $\ket{\psi_\lambda}$ depend on $\ket{\psi}$ only allows us to apply the theorem repeatedly for different measurements in order to decompose an arbitrary strategy as a convex combination of projective maximally entangled strategies, with the right-hand side in~\eqref{eq:lambda-strat-i} replaced by $C\delta_\sync(C;\nu)^c$ for a $\nu$ of one's choice (which naturally will also appear on the left-hand side).

 A consequence of the theorem is that any $C \in \overline{C_q}$ which is also synchronous can be approximated by elements of $C_q^s$; this is because any sequence of approximations to $C$ taken from $C_q$ must, by definition, be almost synchronous and so Theorem~\ref{thm:main} can be applied.
 (For this observation it is crucial that the approximation provided in Theorem~\ref{thm:main} does not depend on the dimension of the Hilbert spaces; however, it could depend on the size of $C$.)
 This particular application was already shown in~\cite[Theorem 3.6]{kim2018synchronous}.